preetmodi/Image-Similarity/README.md

 To optimize computation, **Approximate Nearest Neighbours** (ANN) could be implemented instead of comparing against the entire dataset.
 However, given the current dataset size, no significant latency was observed, so ANN has not been implemented.

+The Dataset with all the feature vectors is split into 4 pickle files to reduce RAM utilization.

 ### Testing

 You can test the service using the following command: